GiedriusT/tamulaitis-page/src/projects/wavetwisters-vr/README.md

 ## First prototype

 For first prototype I chose the simplest and most readily available device, the mobile phone shoved into the cardboard case made by Google.
 That was one of the first times I worked hands on with Unity and C# so learning curve was quite steep.
 I had to understand how objects and components work in general, how to work with terrain, remember some things about matrixes and wrap my head around Quaternion, a data structure Unity uses to store data about rotations.
-Apparently it is very efficient for computer to work with Quaternions, but they are one hell of a concept to understand.
-I still don't fully understand them, just know how to use them in different situations.
+Apparently it is very efficient for computer to work with Quaternions, but at the same time extremely inefficient for human brains to understand them.
+I still don't fully get it, just know how to use them in different situations.

 <!-- Screenshot from Unity? -->